Physarum Powered Differentiable Linear Programming Layers and Applications: Conclusions

 \section{Conclusions}

-This paper describes how Physarum dynamics \cite{straszak2015natural} based ideas can be used to obtain a differentiable LP solver that can be easily integrated within various deep neural networks where the task involves obtaining a solution to a LP.
-Our proposal, $\gamma-$AuxPD, converges quickly without requiring a feasible solution as an initialization, and is very easy to implement.
+This paper describes how Physarum dynamics based ideas \cite{straszak2015natural,johannson2012slime} can be used to obtain a differentiable LP solver that can be easily integrated within various deep neural networks if the task involves obtaining a solution to a LP.
+Outside of the tasks shown in our experiments, there are many other use cases including differentiable isotonic regression for calibration, differentiable calculation of Wasserstein Distance, differentiable tracking, and so on.
+The algorithm, $\gamma-$AuxPD, converges quickly without requiring a feasible solution as an initialization, and is easy to implement/integrate.
 Experiments demonstrate that when we preserve existing pipelines for video object segmentation and separately for meta-learning for few-shot learning, with substituting in our simple $\gamma-$AuxPD layer, we obtain comparable performance as more specialized schemes.
-The code is available for use, and complements functionality offered by tools like OptNet, NeuralODE and CVXPY.
-(Code will appear at \href{https://github.com/zihangm/Differentiable-LP-Layer}{https://github.com/zihangm/Differentiable-LP-Layer})
+As briefly discussed earlier, recent results that utilize implicit differentiation to solve combinatorial problems \cite{vlastelica2019differentiation} or allow using blackbox solvers for an optimization problem during DNN training \cite{berthet2020learning,ferber2020mipaal}, are indeed promising developments because any state of the art solver can be utilized.
+However, current LP solvers are often implemented to be CPU-intensive and suffer from overhead compared with solvers that are entirely implemented on the GPU.
+This is beneficial for DNN training.
+Our code is available at \text{https://github.com/zihangm/Physarum-Differentiable-LP-Layer} and integration with CVXPY is ongoing, which will complement functionality offered by tools like OptNet and CVXPY-SCS.